 The Act specifies which types of premises can have an Off-Licence.
 Premises that cannot have an off-licence include petrol stations, garages, conveyances, dairies and convenience stores.
 Grocery stores that mainly sell food products may have an Off-Licence.

 Promotion and Display of Alcohol

-There are new rules on the advertising and promotion of alcohol outside the premises which mean you cannot advertise free alcohol, promote discounts of more than 25% or offer prizes if customers buy alcohol.
-There are also new rules requiring that displays of alcohol can only be in a single area of the store.
+There are strict rules on the advertising and promotion of alcohol outside the premises which mean you cannot advertise free alcohol, promote discounts of more than 25%, or offer prizes if customers buy alcohol.

 - Alcohol Licensing - Information Sheet [PDF, 53 KB]

-- Information about the new Act on the Ministry of Justice website
+- Information about the Sale and Supply of Alcohol Act on the Ministry of Justice website

 - Read the full Sale and Supply of Alcohol Act 2012